 My sister Nicole was born with a ventricular septal defect.
 Being the late 1970s, corrective surgery at the time had to wait until the child was large enough to undergo it (usually around 4 years old).
 The closer Nicole got to the prescribed age, the smaller the hole appeared to be getting.
 Shortly after her fourth birthday, my sister caught some sort of cold.
 The infection went to her heart, causing her to develop myocarditis (inflammation of the heart muscle).
 This infection left extensive damage, resulting in life-threatening episodes of atrial fibrillation (irregular heart beat).
 By the age of fourteen, Nicole had been diagnosed with one of the rarest forms of cardiomyopathy (heart disease).
 The prognosis was about 18 months of deteriorating life and eventual death.
 Yet, Nicole continued to get stronger to the surprise of both my family and doctors.
 One doctor consistently commented that if he were unaware of her heart’s condition, he would assume she was a normal, healthy teenage girl.
 After graduating high school, Nicole was accepted into BYU.
 Eager to get started, she moved to Utah and began attending summer classes.
 Then, while walking the campus on August 4, 1997, Nicole’s heart stopped and she collapsed on a patch of grass near the Harris Fine Arts Center.
 Those who came to her aid could not revive her.
 My 18-year-old sister had died.

 For as long as I can remember, “bless Nicole’s heart” had been a staple of every family and personal prayer.
 It had provided a sense of security.
 The unexpected longevity of Nicole’s life had given a kind of “proof” to my 11-year-old mind that prayer works, God heals, and we’d all live happily ever after.
 That cozy little world was shattered.
 I entered 6th grade a couple weeks later missing both my sister and the warm security of my Mormon upbringing.
 Over the years, I could not get past that God had supposedly healed many in the scriptures, but had apparently refused to heal my sister despite daily pleas from her family.
 Comments about “God’s plan” or “just her time” or any number of other well-intentioned, but ultimately hollow explanations annoyed and eventually angered me.
-Throughout middle school and high school, I remained active, but my spirituality fluctuated.
+Throughout middle school and high school, I remained active (as if my parents would have allowed otherwise), but my spirituality fluctuated.
 I ranged from not believing at all to basically believing to believing but angry.
 What’s worse, I kept these feelings largely to myself.
 It was very much as C.S.
 Lewis described: “I was at this time living, like so many Atheists or Antitheists, in a whirl of contradictions.
 I maintained that God did not exist.
 I was also very angry with God for not existing.
 I was equally angry with Him for creating a world” in which He appeared to arbitrarily decide who would be healed and who would not.
 Due to what I would consider spiritual experiences, I eventually embraced my Mormon upbringing, served a full-time mission, and married in the temple.
 I remain as active as work allows to this day.

 However, more recent developments involving some of those close to me—issues I will not discuss in detail—rekindled that old anger (one professional suspects I have “unresolved grief”).
 An already growing frustration with particulars of Mormon culture was intensified by these developments.
 I felt belittled on Sunday by what I saw as shallow, cookie-cutter answers to complex life questions.
 I also saw a flippant attitude toward difficult and disturbing problems.